pzweuj/EnhancedWDL/README_EN.md

 ## 📦 Installation

-### VS Code
+### Easy Installation
-1. Compile TypeScript code: `npm run compile`
+1. Go to the [Releases](https://github.com/pzweuj/EnhancedWDL/releases) page and download the latest `.vsix` file
-2. Install the extension in VS Code
+2. Drag and drop the `.vsix` file into the VS Code editor's extensions panel
 3. Open `.wdl` files to use all features

-### Compatibility
+### Supported Editors
-This extension follows the Language Server Protocol (LSP) standard and supports:
 - VS Code
-- VS Code-based editors (Cursor, Code-OSS, etc.)
+- VS Code-based editors: Cursor, Trae, Kiro, etc.
-- Any LSP-compatible editor
-- Kiro IDE language system

 ## 🏗️ Technical Architecture